-Part of the current ssNMRlib experiment file tree is shown in Figure 1B.
-Example screenshots of the NMRlib windows are shown in Figure 2A.
-Currently, the library is organized to have in the top level branches (buttons) for setup experiments (KBr, adamantane), a main branch containing H-, C- or N-detected experiments, as well as buttons leading to scripts, 90 including those that allow adding/removing templates to/from the library, saving acquisition parameters or retrieving them from a previous session.
-In addition, the NMRlib window also contains an "Editor" button to navigate directly to the folder structure that contains the underlying scripts and pulse sequences pertaining to a given NMRlib window ("pp" (pulse sequences),"py" (jython scripts), "vc" and "vd" (lists)).
-Furthermore, a "Save" button allows saving an experiment in order to create a template from an experiment that has been acquired (see section 2.4).
+Part of the current ssNMRlib experiment file tree is shown in Fig. 1b.
+Example screenshots of the NMRlib windows are shown in Fig. 2a.
+Currently, the library is organized to have in the top level branches (buttons) for setup experiments (KBr, adamantane), a main branch containing 1H-, 13C- or 15N-detected experiments, as well as buttons leading to scripts, including those that allow addition/removal of templates to/from the library, saving acquisition parameters or retrieving them from a previous session.
+In addition, the NMRlib window also contains an "Editor" button to navigate directly to the folder structure that contains the underlying scripts and pulse sequences pertaining to a given NMRlib window ("pp" - pulse sequences, "py" - jython scripts, and "vc" and "vd" - lists).
+Furthermore, a "Save" button allows an experiment to be saved in order to create a template from an experiment that has been acquired (see Sect.
+2.4).

-The tasks performed by a typical script in ssNMRlib which sets up an experiment are shown in Figure 2B.
+The tasks performed by a typical script in ssNMRlib which sets up an experiment are shown in Fig. 2b.
 It starts by reading a file that contains the probe/amplifier routing.
-The further steps of the setup script load the pulse sequence, adjust the dimensionality, read the current MAS frequency, set pulse lengths (either from prosol or if available from a previous calibration),
+The further steps of the setup script load the pulse sequence, adjust the dimensionality, read the current MAS frequency, set pulse lengths (either from prosol or, if available, from a previous calibration), calculate acquisition parameters based on the MAS frequency and e.g. Hartmann-Hahn condition or automatically retrieve previously optimized parameters, calculate the decoupling power levels from kHz values and load

-Figure 2.
-(A) ssNMRlib windows and example workflow.
+Figure 2. (a) ssNMRlib windows and example workflow.
 An icon with the logo "ibs" in Topspin (top) launches the main GUI window (lower left).
 Here the navigation to a carbon-detected 3D hCONcaCB experiment is exemplified.
 After clicking the corresponding experiment button, a window with the relevant parameters opens, including reasonable propositions or (if available) pre-calibrated values of the most relevant acquisition parameters (right).
-The buttons on the bottom of the window allow navigation within the ssNMRlib file structures, access the underlying scripts in a file browser window, or saving the current experiment as a template.
-(B) Flow chart of the steps performed by the underlying ssNMRlib script when clicking an experiment button.
+The buttons on the bottom of the window allow navigation within the ssNMRlib file structures, access the underlying scripts in a file browser window, or save the current experiment as a template. (b) Flow chart of the steps performed by the underlying ssNMRlib script when clicking an experiment button.
 The spectrometer routing files (one per detected nuclei) are a parameter set, obtained by saving (wpar) the parameter set of a high-dimensional experiment (typically 4D) with the correct routing.

-calculate acquisition parameters based on the MAS frequency and e.g. Hartmann-Hahn condition or automatically retrieve pre viously optimized parameters, calculate the decoupling power levels from kHz values and load processing parameters.
-Lastly, the script opens a GUI window that summarizes the most important parameters (Figure 2, center).
+processing parameters.
+Lastly, the script opens a GUI window that summarizes the most important parameters (Fig. 2, centre).
 The user may manually modify parameters at this step.
 Of course, all parameters can also be changed at any point in the AcquPars tab in Topspin.
-Another added value of the ssNMRlib software is that all the parameters of an experiment are automatically checked to insure the probe safety before launching an experiment.
+Another added value of the ssNMRlib software is that all the parameters of an experiment are automatically checked to ensure the probe safety before launching an experiment.

-105 2.1 Work flow with ssNMRlib
+2.1 Workflow with ssNMRlib